smolquants/y2k-audit-2022/BACKGROUND.md

 one can see the strike price of `K = 0.9759` will be breached when approximately 96.5% of the pool is composed of MIM.

 Will conservatively estimate the attack ignoring any buffers placed by Chainlink.
-Since their docs are rather opaque, seems safer to simply assume they relay the price directly from Curve, particularly given 63.72% of MIM supply is in the Curve pool anyway.
+Since their docs are rather opaque, seems safer to simply assume they relay the price directly from Curve (but excluding flash loan manipulations), particularly given 63.72% of MIM supply is in the Curve pool anyway.
 Tuning Y2K risk parameters under these more conservative assumptions (i.e. assuming worst case for Chainlink), means robustness in the event price manipulation attack does happen regardless of unknown Chainlink procedures.